torbensky/now-builders/packages/now-go-mod/readme.md

 # Why another Zeit Now Go builder

-The current builder is an "alpha" and has several limitations that have made it impossible for me to build some projects.
+The official builder is an alpha and has several limitations that have made it impossible for me to build some projects.
 After trying a few tweaks to that builder, I felt that there was an opportunity for a new builder that would handle the type of projects I build as a Go developer.

 The builder takes advantage of Go Modules to do dependency management.
 This greatly improves the efficiency of the dependency installation.
 If an existing `vendor` directory is found the builder will use that.